Helping the UK prepare

 The Met Office is working for global insurance company AXA to investigate the changing future of wind and hail storms across Europe.
 Our research is helping to identify how climate change may alter the frequency, severity and location of extreme events.
 This is helping insurers to manage the changing risks posed by the changing climate.

 In our work for the UK government, the Climate Adaptation team analyses the implications of climate variability and change on policy.
 For the Department for Environment, Food and Rural Affairs (Defra), the team contributed to the first nationwide climate change risk assessment across multiple sectors, and is now working towards the release of the next set of UK Climate Projections (UKCP18).
-For the Department of Energy and Climate Change (DECC) we are analysing the climate's likely impact on renewable energy production and demand-supply balancing, as well as providing evidence around carbon budgets, and the co-benefits of climate policy on air quality.
+For the Department of Business, Energy and Industrial Strategy (BEIS) we are analysing the climate's likely impact on renewable energy production and demand-supply balancing, as well as providing evidence around carbon budgets, and the co-benefits of climate policy on air quality.

 We are also helping the rail industry to explore the implications of more frequent high temperatures and increased extreme rainfall for its infrastructure and failure rates.
 And our ongoing work with the Highways Agency also helps them to plan road maintenance and construction in the light of climate variability and change - for instance road surfaces that are more resistant to melting, and larger rainwater channels.

 Much of the Climate Adaptation team's work involves interacting with industry specialists to ensure common understanding and usefulness of the risk information.
 Appreciating how customers use climate records and projections enables us to enhance the targeting of our underpinning climate research to be of most benefit.

 The Climate Adaptation team at the Met Office:

 - systematically assesses an organisation's vulnerability to current weather and climate,

 - gathers together known impacts information, such as weather-asset relationships or key vulnerability thresholds,